furudean/lltexturecache-browser-qt/README.md

 ## features

-- browse and filter through a large amount of textures in your cache
+- browse and filter through a large amount of textures
-- saves textures to disk in commonly-used image formats
+- save textures to disk in commonly-used image formats
-- fast and out of your way
+- it's fast and out of your way
 - it's not an electron app

 ## develop